codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 The **skip connections** in ResNet **solve the problem of vanishing gradient** in deep neural networks by allowing this alternate shortcut path for the gradient to flow through.

-* Using ResNet has significantly enhanced the performance of neural networks with more layers and here is the plot of error% when comparing it with neural networks with plain layers.
+* Using ResNet has significantly enhanced the performance of neural networks with more layers and here is the plot of error when comparing it with neural networks with plain layers.

 <p align="center">